srishtipurohitaps/Candy-Catch-Frenzy/README.md

 ## What I Struggled With & What I Learned

 - **Godot UI/Anchors:** Centering and fading in-game instructions on all resolutions required experimenting with Godot’s layout system and manual code adjustments.
-- **Polish:** Small touches—like screen shakes and pop-up labels, took lots of trial and error but make a big difference in “game feel.”
+- **Polish:** Small touches, like screen shakes and pop-up labels, took lots of trial and error but make a big difference in “game feel.”
 - **Difficulty/balance:** Making sure the action feels fair but challenging was hard without playtesters!
 - **Iteration:** I learned how valuable it is to frequently playtest, even on small projects, and to break the codebase into reusable scripts/scenes.